aisingapore/TagUI/README.md

-chrome|run on visible Chrome web browser instead of invisible PhantomJS (first install Chrome) firefox|run on visible Firefox web browser instead of invisible browser (first install [Firefox](https://www.mozilla.org/en-US/firefox/new/)) upload|upload automation flow and result to [hastebin.com](https://hastebin.com) (expires 30 days after last view) report|generate a web report for easy sharing of run results (default is only a text log file) debug|show run-time backend messages from PhantomJS for detailed tracing and logging quiet|run without output except for explicit output (echo / show / check / errors etc) test|professional testing using [CasperJS assertions](http://docs.casperjs.org/en/latest/modules/tester.html) (TagUI dynamic tx('selector') usable) input(s)|add your own parameter(s) to be used in your automation flow as variables p1 to p9
+chrome|run on visible Chrome web browser instead of invisible PhantomJS (first install Chrome) firefox|run on visible Firefox web browser instead of invisible browser (first install [Firefox](https://www.mozilla.org/en-US/firefox/new/)) upload|upload automation flow and result to [hastebin.com](https://hastebin.com) (expires 30 days after last view) report|web report for sharing of run results on webserver (default is only a text log file) debug|show run-time backend messages from PhantomJS for detailed tracing and logging quiet|run without output except for explicit output (echo / show / check / errors etc) test|professional testing using [CasperJS assertions](http://docs.casperjs.org/en/latest/modules/tester.html) (TagUI smart tx('selector') usable) input(s)|add your own parameter(s) to be used in your automation flow as variables p1 to p9

 Tip - to run tagui from anywhere in macOS/Linux, use ln -sf /full_path/tagui/src/tagui /usr/local/bin/tagui to create symbolic link.
 To run tagui from anywhere in Windows, add tagui/src [folder to path](http://lmgtfy.com/?q=add+to+path+in+windows).
 Then tagui will be accessible from any folder.
 If you have issue running visible automation using Firefox/SlimerJS [check this setting](https://docs.slimerjs.org/current/installation.html#using-unstable-version-or-very-old-versions-of-firefox).